RRZE-HPC/WINIC/README.md

 NAME is a platform-independent automated micro-benchmarking tool.
 It currently works for x86 and ARM on Linux.
 NAME can automatically determine latency and throughput values for all instructions the given CPU supports.

+## Limitations
+NAME currently cannot measure:
+- instructions accessing memory (this will be added in the future)
+- branches, returns, system calls

 # Download and Build

 NAME is relying on LLVM and clang to generate and assemble benchmarks.
 Use `setup.sh` after cloning this repository to automatically download and build LLVM aswell as NAME.
+To manage multiple builds e.g. for multiple platforms in an HPC context specify `--dir <buildName>` to build a version of LLVM into ./llvm-build-buildName and NAME into ./build-buildName.

 # Usage